astropy/reproject/docs/celestial.rst

 the first is the reprojected input image, and the second is a 'footprint' array which shows the fraction of overlap of the input image on the output image grid.
 This footprint is 0 for output pixels that fall outside the input image, 1 for output pixels that fall inside the input image.
+For more information about footprint arrays, see the :doc:`footprints` section.

 We can then easily write out the reprojected image to a new FITS file::